ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 You can contact 360Giving Helpdesk via <support@threesixtygiving.org>.

 ## Who publishes 360Giving data
-Any type of funder can publish their grants data to the 360Giving Data Standard.
+Any type of funder can publish their grants data in the 360Giving Data Standard.
 Over 200 funders share 360Giving data.
 They range in size from large organisations with many staff to small trustee-run trusts and include family, corporate and community foundations, central, devolved and local governments, lottery distributors and livery companies.

 The majority of funders sharing 360Giving data make grants to recipients based in the UK, however it is also possible to use the 360Giving Data Standard to share data about international grants.